NOTE: As you register to use the following online services here are some hints for how to set up your account:

 Want to know if your device will be supported after October 30, 2020?
 Use this OverDrive Help link, then click on the Devices tab and choose the type of device you have to see which versions are supported by OverDrive.

 NOTICE: RBdigital has been purchased by OverDrive.
-The titles from this service are being transferred to our OverDrive collection and will be accessible through the Libby app after September 1, 2020.
+The titles from this service have been transferred to our OverDrive collection and are now accessible through the Libby app described above.

 Reference & Research Tools